Generalized period-index problem with an application to quadratic forms: Splitting Ramification

-\begin{proof} Using Lipman's result on embedded resolution of singularities (See \cite[Section 9.2.4, Theorem 2.26]{Li02}), one may assume that there exists a regular projective model $\mathcal{X}$ of $F$ such that the ramification divisor of $B$ on $\mathcal{X}$ is a normal crossing divisor $D$.
-One may write $D = D_1 \cup D_2$, where $D_1$ and $D_2$ are regular, but not necessarily connected divisors.
+Using Lipman's Theorem on embedded resolution of singularities (see \cite[Section 9.2.4, Theorem 2.26]{Li02}), one may assume that there exists a regular projective model $\mathscr{Y}$ of $F$ such that the ramification divisor of $B$ is a normal crossing divisor $D$, and that $\Supp(D) = \Supp(D_1) \cup \Supp(D_2)$, where $\Supp(D_1)$ and $\Supp(D_2)$ are regular, but not necessarily connected curves.

-Let $\mathcal{P}$ be a finite set of points on each irreducible component of $D_1 \cup D_2$, including the intersection points of $D_1$ and $D_2$.
-Since $\mathcal{X}$ is in particular, quasi-projective, one may find an affine open set $U$ containing all the points in $\mathcal{P}$.
+Let $\mathcal{P}$ be a finite set of points on each irreducible component of $\Supp(D_1) \cup \Supp(D_2)$ (at least one in every component), including the intersection points of $D_1$ and $D_2$.
+Since $\mathscr{X}$ is projective over an affine scheme $S$, one may find an affine open set $U$ containing all the points in $\mathcal{P}$ \cite[Chapter 3, Proposition 3.36]{Li02}.
 Let $A$ be the semi-local ring obtained by semi-localizing $U$ at the points in $\mathcal{P}$.
-Because $\mathcal{X}$ is regular, so is $A$ and therefore, a Noetherian UFD.
-Therefore, $\Pic(A)$ is trivial.
+Since $A$ is semi-local, $\Pic(A)$ is trivial.